 -----------------------------533212977491794303117161017

 In this example, the attacker has uploaded a malicious XML file to the web application’s “/upload-xml” endpoint.
-The XML file contains a reference to an external entity that points to the “/etc/passwd” file on the server.
+The XML file references an external entity pointing to the “/etc/passwd” file on the server.
 When the web application processes the XML file, the XML parser follows the reference to the external entity, reads the sensitive data from the file, and returns it to the attacker.

 In this section, we have provided traffic samples of CSRF and XXE attacks to illustrate how these attacks work in practice.
 These traffic samples demonstrate the requests and payloads used by attackers to exploit vulnerabilities in web applications.
 By analyzing these traffic samples, security professionals can better understand these attacks and develop countermeasures to protect against them.

-It is important to note that the traffic samples provided in this section were captured from a vulnerable web application and should not be used to carry out real-world attacks.
-It is illegal and unethical to conduct attacks on web applications without prior consent from the application owners.
+It is important to note that the traffic samples provided in this section were captured from a vulnerable web application and should not be used for real-world attacks.
+It is illegal and unethical to attack web applications without prior consent from their owners.

 Conclusion